Healthy Homes Assessment Tamatea

 Rental Property Home Assessments Tamatea

-Property rental areas that are affected with Healthy Homes Standard.
-Healthy Homes Standards in Tamatea include each:
+The areas of rental property that are affected through the Healthy Homes Standards in Tamatea include each:

 • Bathroom